Non-diversified portfolios with subjective expected utility: Introduction

 \section{Introduction}

 Risk-averse decision makers in real-world and experimental markets typically allocate their available funds or revenue streams in ways that exhibit diversification.
 Yet at the same time it is not uncommon for individuals operating in such environments to choose non-diversified portfolios that allocate all resources to a single asset or state of the world.\footnote{From the 207 experimental subjects in \cite*{halevy-persitz-zrill18}, for example, 45\% made such a non-diversified demand over Arrow-Debreu securities at least once, 11\% did so in at least half of their 22 decisions, while the overall rate of such behavior was 16\%.
 For the 93 subjects in \cite*{choi-fisman-gale-kariv07} these figures were similar at 51\%, 8.6\% and 11\%, respectively, even though these subjects made 50 decisions instead (more details are available in our online supplementary appendix).
-Such ``corner'' demands are also ubiquitous in experimental data from different choice environments, e.g. those pertaining to monetary or real-effort task allocations over time \citep*{andreoni-sprenger12,andreoni-kuhn-sprenger15,augenblick-niederle-sprenger15}.}
+For a theoretical account on how investing in un-diversified portfolios could be observed in the presence of financial complexity see \cite{galanis18}.}

-Considering the intuitive link between risk aversion and diversification,\footnote{For example, because firm CEOs are often considered averse to non-diversified revenue streams, some firm boards provide more \textit{``risk-taking incentives''} in the CEOs' compensation packages \textit{``to offset their risk of non-diversified revenue streams, thereby preventing excessive managerial conservatism at the expense of value maximization''} \citep*{ceo22}.} the first question that arises naturally is whether agents who have been observed to make such \textit{non}-diversified choices can also be portrayed as risk-\textit{averse} subjective expected utility (SEU) maximizers under some beliefs and preferences \citep{savage54}.
-Put differently, is it true or false that if an observable finite dataset of state prices and demands is compatible with risk-averse SEU maximization, then it necessarily features some degree of portfolio diversification?
-We answer this by clarifying that a risk-averse SEU agent with full-support beliefs can indeed choose completely non-diversified portfolios, but only if the agent's marginal utility is bounded above at all non-negative wealth levels; hence, if the respective \cite{inada63} condition on marginal utility is violated.
+Considering the intuitive link between risk aversion and diversification,\footnote{For example, because firm CEOs are often considered averse to non-diversified revenue streams, some firm boards provide more \textit{``risk-taking incentives''} in the CEOs' compensation packages \textit{``to offset their risk of non-diversified revenue streams, thereby preventing excessive managerial conservatism at the expense of value maximization''} \citep*{ceo22}.} the first question that arises naturally is whether agents who have been observed to make such \textit{non}-diversified choices can also be portrayed as risk-\textit{averse} subjective expected utility (SEU; Savage, \citeyear{savage54}) maximizers under some beliefs and tastes.
+The answer to this question is positive and implicitly follows from the analysis of \cite{inada63}.
+In particular, such behaviour is compatible with a risk-averse SEU agent, but only if her marginal utility is bounded above at all non-negative wealth levels; hence, if the respective \cite{inada63} condition on marginal utility is violated.